In Vitro Fertilization (IVF) for Infertility Treatment

-- Ovarian stimulation.
-For stimulation of the ovaries you are generally advised to take injections containing a follicle-stimulating hormone, a luteinizing hormone or a combination of both.
+- Ovarian stimulation: For stimulation of the ovaries, you may be advised to take injections containing either a follicle-stimulating hormone or a luteinizing hormone, or a combination of both.
 This will help in producing more than one egg at a time.

-- Lining of your uterus.
-Another set of medications may be prescribed on the day of egg retrieval or at the time of embryo transfer.
-You are given progesterone supplements to prepare the lining of uterus, and make it receptive for implantation.
+- The lining of your uterus: Another set of medication may be prescribed on the day of egg retrieval or at the time of embryo transfer.
+You are given progesterone supplements to prepare the lining of the uterus, and make it receptive for implantation.

 After the follicles are ready, you are given a trigger shot – an injection that will help the eggs to mature fully and prepare them for fertilization.
 The eggs are ready for retrieval from 36 hours after the shot is given.